 - It can be used to create weatherproof art such as garden ornaments and signs

 A good place to start is with some simple fabric wrapping around an object.
 A bottle or jar from the recycling works well for this.
 Grab some cotton fabric, maybe an old cotton t-shirt and a few fabric or paper textures from your stash.
 Used with Powertex these can be wrapped, draped and sculpted around your base.
 The fabric will set where it dries.
 After a few hours it will be dry enough to paint or dry brush and after 3 weeks completely hardened.
 There’s a few ideas for beginner projects here and here.
 It’s easy to create really impressive results even as a beginner.
 If sculpture seems too much to start, have a practice on a canvas first and see for yourself how easy it is to make beautiful textures.

 Experimenting with other Powertex products

 If you’d like to know more about how to use Powertex check out my blogs, the Powertex UK blogs or head to the Powertex UK website to see more Powertex creations and get yourself a bottle of the good stuff!
-There are Powertex tutors all over the UK if you’d like to join a workshop too, see the Tutor section of the website.
+There are Powertex tutors all over the UK if you’d like to join a workshop too, see the Tutor section of their website.